isabelroses/talks/README.md

 This repo collects the slides and code for talks I've given.

+### Under the hood

+This repo uses slidev behind the scenes.
+The slides are written in Markdown.
+You can run any of the slides by entering the directory and running `pnpm run dev`.

 ### 2024

-- [Reproduciblity](/reproducablity/presentation.md): How can I reach reproducibility in my systems, combatting the biggest pain I face.
+- [Reproduciblity](/reproducablity/): How can I reach reproducibility in my systems, combatting the biggest pain I face.

 ## License